-While the cause of hemangiomas remains unknown and many children start exhibiting signs of a hemangioma after their birth, some hemangiomas start to develop and become fully grown while the fetus is still in the womb.
+While the cause of hemangiomas remains unknown and many children start exhibiting signs of a hemangioma after birth, some hemangiomas start to develop and become fully grown while the fetus is still in the womb.
 There are two types of congenital, or inborn, hemangiomas: rapidly involuting congenital hemangiomas (RICH) and non-involuting congenital hemangiomas (NICH).
-These tumors are solitary and are most commonly found on the head, limbs, or near a groin.
+These tumors are solitary and are most commonly found on the head, limbs, or near the groin.

 Rapidly Involuting Congenital Hemangiomas (RICH)